clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

   VMware also offers a type 2 hypervisor called `VMware Workstation Player`_ which is designed for the desktop environment.

+  See :ref:`vmw-player-preconf` or see :ref:`vmw-player`

-Visit :ref:`image-types` to learn more about the available images.
+  Visit :ref:`image-types` to learn more about all available images.

+We will perform these steps:

+.. contents:: :local:
+   :depth: 1

 Download the latest Clear Linux installer ISO
 *********************************************